Civil & Family Protection

 I just got served with an injunction in Miami.
 What should I do in the next 24 hours?

-First, read the order word-for-word.
+Read the order word-for-word.
 Note the exact restrictions: distance from petitioner, contact prohibition (including through third parties), surrender of firearms, and any provisions about your home or workplace.
-Second, comply completely.
+Comply completely.
 Even an inadvertent violation is a separate criminal charge under § 741.31 (domestic violence) or § 784.047 (repeat/dating/sexual violence/stalking).
-Third, do not communicate with the petitioner directly or through friends, social media, or workplace.
-Fourth, preserve evidence — texts, emails, social media, voicemails, location data, and witnesses.
-Fifth, retain Miami counsel immediately.
+Do not communicate with the petitioner directly, through friends, through social media, or through your workplace.
+Preserve evidence: texts, emails, social media, voicemails, location data, and witnesses.
+Then retain Miami counsel immediately.
 The final hearing is typically within 15 days, and that window includes investigation, witness preparation, document subpoenas, and exhibit preparation.

 What qualifies as domestic violence under Florida Statute § 741.30?